False Positive Drug Test: What Food and Medications To Blame?

 If there are no drugs, the antigen binds to the antibody in the enzyme-antigen complex thus limiting the activity of the enzyme.
 Consequently, the limited enzyme activity means the spectrometer cannot measure the signals.

 Firstly, false positive drug test can occur due to a mismatch between the antibody and the substance.
 This could be chemically related to the drug or its metabolites.
-Sometimes, you might eat something without realizing that they contain trace amounts of the drug or related substances.
+Sometimes, people might eat something without realizing that they contain trace amounts of the drug or related substances.
 For example, bagels, rolls, and pastries contain certain amounts of poppy seeds that may give a false positive result for morphine.

-What Can Cause A False Positive Drug Test
+What Can Cause A False Positive Drug Test?

-incidentally, certain medications, both prescription and OTC, can cause a false positive drug test.
+Incidentally, certain medications, both prescription and OTC, can cause a false positive drug test.
 It is because many of the constituents in these medications might be chemically similar to the drugs being tested.

-Here are some medications which might give a false positive result
+Here are some medications which might give a false positive result:

 - Quinolones: Antibiotics such as ofloxacin, gatifloxacin, and ciprofloxacin can give positive test results for opiates and phencyclidine.